infobip/payment-plugin-cordova-phonegap/README.md

 Examples
 --------

-Example of Hello World project with Centili Plugin, you could find [here](https://github.com/)
+The example of Hello World project with Centili Plugin can be found [here](https://github.com/)